akumina/AkuminaDev/docs/AK-Configuration-Context.md

 ![](https://camo.githubusercontent.com/e9c2d6105e9cc00ff592333e9d9075a8198305b1/68747470733a2f2f616b756d696e612e617a757265656467652e6e65742f77696b692f747261696e696e672f696d616765732f342e302e302e302f696e7465726368616e676575726c5f656469742e706e67)

 To use the ConfigurationContext, simply access the following object from any code executing within the scope of the Akumina Framework.
-It's note mentioning, however, that the ConfigurationContext object itself is an object and will output a function when called directly.
+It's worth mentioning, however, that the ConfigurationContext object itself is not an object and will output a function when called directly.
 You will need to use the browser debug console's intellisense to browse through available properties.

 ```javascript
 Akumina.Digispace.ConfigurationContext